w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 content of block `N` you will change the hash of block `N + 1`, `N + 2`, etc. essentially breaking the chain.
 Although it can be possible to add an invalid block (a block with invalid transactions) or censor certain transactions, if the blockchain network is not sufficiently decentralized.
-In decentralized proof-of-stake blockchains like
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} such attacks are financially expensive, and attempting to do it can get you [slashed](../learn/learn-offenses.md).
+In decentralized proof-of-stake blockchains like Polkadot such attacks are financially expensive, and attempting to do it can get you [slashed](../learn/learn-offenses.md).

 So, with blockchain as a means of storing data and transactions permanently without an option to modify them, we can ensure what we cryptographically sign with our digital identity is set in stone